Head Start & Early Head Start Programs

 LEO has Head Start classrooms for children 3 to 5 years at Blossom Street Child Care Center and at Jack Robinson Child Care Center (Massachusetts Department of Early Education and Care voucher slots are served at Jack Robinson).
 Classes meet for four hours a day, September-May at Blossom.
-Jack Robinson is open ten hours a day year-round allowing parents time to work or attend classes.
+Jack Robinson is open eight hours a day year-round allowing parents time to work or attend classes.

 Each child in Head Start receives wrap-around services that ensure school readiness, including: